pyeprog/bbcmicropython/README.md

-# How to insert your frozen-module into the .hex file
+# How to insert your frozen-module into the bbcmicropython project and compile a .hex file

 I think I have found the solution.
-It turns out, the output of compile contains nothing about the frozen module, which is because I use the old version of make-frozen.py (of the v1.7 of micropython).

 The whole procedure to make your own frozen module should be like this:

 1. Get the [micropython/micropython](https://github.com/micropython/micropython)